mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Altcoin-and-Forkcoin-Support.md

 ```

 *Unlike the case with BTC and derivatives, ETH and ETC tracking wallets are
-created and managed by MMGen itself and located under the MMGen data directory.
+created and managed by MMGen Wallet itself and located under the MMGen data
+directory.
 Token tracking wallets are located inside their underlying coin’s
 `tracking-wallet.json` file.
 Address (account) balances are retrieved directly
 from the blockchain.
 Tracking wallet views are separate for each token.*